amuerta/c-at/README.md

-# C-at's virtual machine - SETVM
+# C-at virtual machine - SETVM

 Virtual machine is WIP and isn't meant to be used on anything more than just messing around.